America’s Organic Farmers Face Issues and Opportunities

 ERS, along with USDA’s National Agricultural Statistics Service, included a targeted sample of organic producers for the first time in the 2005 Agricultural Resource Management Survey (ARMS).
 ARMS collects detailed information about the production practices and costs on U.S. farms and ranches.

 ERS also conducted two nationwide surveys of organic distributors, processors, manufacturers, and other handlers, which were administered in 2004 and 2007, to assess their procurement and contracting of organic products and ingredients (see “U.S. Organic Handlers Mostly Small, Focus on Fruits and Vegetables” in the September 2008 issue of Amber Waves).

 Emerging Issues in the U.S. Organic Industry , by Catherine Greene, Carolyn Dimitri, Biing-Hwan Lin, William D McBride, Lydia Oberholtzer, and Travis A. Smith, USDA, Economic Research Service, June 2009

 Organic Production , USDA, Economic Research Service, September 2019

-Commodity Costs and Returns , by William D McBride, USDA, Economic Research Service, October 2019
+Commodity Costs and Returns , by Jeffrey Gillespie, USDA, Economic Research Service, December 2019